do2blehelix/the-ml-handbook/docs/nlp.md

 #### Chunking

-Picking up Individual pieces of information and grouping them into bigger pieces.
+Picking up Individual pieces of information (words, tokens) and grouping them into bigger pieces.

+## Topic Modeling

+Topic modeling is a machine learning technique that automatically analyzes text data to determine cluster words for a set of documents.
+It is an unsupervised ML technique where the model is not trained from before.

+Advantages: Quick, easy start
+Disadvantages: Since unsupervised, lesser accuracy.

+#### Topic Classification:

+Topic modeling used with classification (supervised learning).
+Tags are needed to be created to predefine classes.

-## Running NLP
+## Sentiment Analysis

-    Install NLTK library, In NLTK Downloader, select all